omarbrrr/auth-passport-jwt/README.md

 ## Features

+- Prevents non-logged users to access the app without logging in
-- Submit validation in both the client and server
+- Submit validation in both the client and the server
 - Keeps the user logged using localStorage
-- Prevents non-logged users to access the app without logging
-- Prevents logged users to access the auth forms or any 404 endpoint (redirects to "/")

 ## Live URL